 COSIA’s Water Performance Goals are focused on reducing fresh water use intensity in the oil sands.

-The Water Environmental Priority Area has identified COSIA Challenges to help mobilize the minds and resources of external stakeholders and global solutions providers and allow it to achieve its Aspiration to ‘be world leaders in water management, producing Canadian energy with no adverse impact on water’.
+The Water Environmental Priority Area has identified Innovation Opportunities to help mobilize the minds and resources of external stakeholders and global solutions providers in order to achieve its aspiration to ‘be world leaders in water management, producing Canadian energy with no adverse impact on water’.

 To find out more about the purpose of COSIA Challenges and how you can help meet them, please click here.

-Approximately 90 per cent of the water used in in situ operations is recycled.
-The remaining 10 per cent is lost mainly due to reservoir retention and the need to remove water with high concentrations of salts and other dissolved solids to maintain effective operational conditions.
+Approximately 85-90 per cent of the water used in in situ operations is recycled.
+The remaining 10-15 per cent is lost mainly due to reservoir retention and the need to remove water with high concentrations of salts and other dissolved solids to maintain effective operational conditions.
 This water needs to be replaced to make up for these losses.
-Over half of this ‘make-up water’ is saline and is normally sourced from deep saline water zones or aquifers.
+Over half of this ‘make-up water’ is saline and is normally sourced from deep saline water zones or aquifers; the balance of make-up water is mostly fresh groundwater.

 DID YOU KNOW: